|

 The term colic is an umbrella term for various kinds of gastrointestinal conditions and other forms of abdominal pain.
 Horses in this condition show clear signs of pain, they are nervous, keep their heads low, have a flehmen response, paw and scrap repeatedly, watch their flanks, roll and stand up again, bite or nip their stomachs, sometimes they even jump around in a ravaging manner, and lay on their backs motionless for several minutes afterwards.

 In a spasmodic colic (this is the most common type, more than 50% of all colical conditions), there are increased peristaltic contractions in the horse's gastrointestinal tract.
 Intense spasms take several minutes, but between two spasms the horse shows no sign of illness or pain.
 In other cases, horses in a colic condition are almost paralized, extremely calm and motionless.
 In order to avoid pain they stand in a characteristic position, with their legs stretched out to the front and to the back, and watch their bellies with a painful expression on their faces.
 In case of extreme pain some horses even sit down as dogs do.
+Other symptoms of colic are the loss of appetite, high heart rate, shorting of breath, heavy sweating.
+A gas built-up in the gastrointestinal tract can result in intense intestinal sounds in the first phase of the condition.
+In some cases even the smallest change in the animal's keeping conditions or a sudden change in feed can result in a colic.

 Even though colic sometimes passes by its own without causing serious problems, the prognosis of such a condition is difficult to tell.
 Sometimes the pain goes away because there is no peristaltic movement in the digestive tract and the sensory receptors are not functioning properly.
 After several hours, however, the pain comes back and the horse's condition deteriorates quickly.